bcashio/bcash/CONTRIBUTING.md

-Contributing to Bitcoin ABC
+Contributing to Bcash
 ===========================

-The Bitcoin ABC project welcomes contributors!
+The Bcash project welcomes contributors!

-This guide is intended to help developers contribute effectively to Bitcoin ABC.
+This guide is intended to help developers contribute effectively to Bcash.

 Communicating with Developers
 -----------------------------